innopolis-devops/labs/app_python/README.md

 The application runs on port 8081 (by default), so you should forward this port when running

+I've looked at multi-staging and believe it's unnecessary for a project this size.

 ### Prerequisites:

 1. [Download docker](https://docs.docker.com/engine/install/)